rundfunk47/stinsen/README.md

 # Why? 🤔

-We all know routing in UIKit can be hard to do elegantly when working with applications of a larger size and when attempting to apply an architectural pattern such as MVVM.
+We all know routing in UIKit can be hard to do elegantly when working with applications of a larger size or when attempting to apply an architectural pattern such as MVVM.
 Unfortunately, SwiftUI out of the box suffers from many of the same problems as UIKit does: concepts such as `NavigationLink` live in the view-layer, we still have no clear concept of flows and routes, and so on. _Stinsen_ was created to alleviate these pains, and is an implementation of the _Coordinator Pattern_.
 Being written in SwiftUI, it is completely cross-platform and uses the native tools such as `@EnviromentObject`.
 The goal is to make _Stinsen_ feel like a missing tool in SwiftUI, conforming to its coding style and general principles.

 # What is a Coordinator? 🤷🏽‍♂️